 Both tent carpets and bell tent carpets have become really popular with campers and for many good reasons.
 You can now buy carpets for most family tents and all sizes of bell tents.
 Some people choose to use carpets throughout their tent while others use carpets only in the living area or only in the bedroom areas.

 But let’s have a look at some of the reasons people are now using carpets in their tents and some other alternatives you can use instead.

 This post may contain affiliate links.
 Meaning I may earn a commission if you use those links.
 Please read my full disclosure for more information.

 Personally, now that we use carpets in our tent I love them.
-They help keep you warmer, especially when getting in and out of bed, no cold tarp against your feet.
-This is one of the main reasons many people are opting to use tent carpets now, the fact that they provide some warmth in your tent.
+They help keep you warmer, with no cold tarp against your feet.
+This is one of the main reasons many people are opting to use tent carpets now.
+The fact that they provide some warmth in your tent.
 Do you like to stay warm when camping?
 Even in the warmer months, it can often get cold during the night, while we are inside our tents sleeping so by using a carpet you are going to prevent the cold ground drawing heat down through the tent as easily.

 By using a carpet in your tent you are putting a further barrier between you and the cold ground.
 The carpets can help retain some heat inside the tent on colder days and even just having something a bit more cosy to stand on when getting in and out of bed can feel that little more luxurious when camping, especially for long periods of time.